ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### Hatnotes

 Hatnotes are short notes placed at the top of an article or underneath a section to help readers navigate to related articles or inform them about related topics.
-Hatnotes must be italised, never end with a full stop (`.`), and must be placed immediately after the title or heading.
+Hatnotes must be italised, not end with a full stop (`.`), and must be placed immediately after the title or heading.

 #### Main page